ubccr/xdmod-python/docs/developing.md

 A testing script is available in `tests/ci/bootstrap.sh`.
 It requires Docker Compose and `yq`.

-To test with the notebooks in `xdmod-notebooks`, you can add this to the beginning of the first code cell (after the line `import sys`), replacing `username` with your username and `branch-name` with the name of the branch:
+To test with the notebooks in `xdmod-notebooks`, you can edit their first code cell to replace `xdmod-data` and its version constraints with the following, replacing `username` with your username and `branch-name` with the name of the
+branch:
 ```
-! {sys.executable} -m pip install --force-reinstall git+https://github.com/username/xdmod-data.git@branch-name
+! {sys.executable} -m pip install --force-reinstall --no-deps git+https://github.com/username/xdmod-data.git@branch-name
 ```

 ## Releasing a new version